tlack/node-web-repl/README.md

 Node Web REPL
 =============

-This app is currently very rough and not really usable
+This npm is currently a bit rough, but already has aided some of my debugging efforts.

-Add a web-based command line to your Node.js apps in a simple way.
-Use this to debug your apps, alter behavior on the fly, review in-app data structures, ruin everything, etc. Connect to your apps after they've been running for months and see how they're doing.
+This npm adds a web-based command line to your Node.js apps.
+Use this to debug your apps, alter behavior on the fly, review in-app data structures, ruin everything, etc. You can event connect to your apps after they've been running for months and see how they're doing.

-We use Node.js, Express, HTTP auth via express.basicAuth middleware, and Hogan for templating. jcubic-jquery.terminal is used for the type-in terminal code on the client side.
-Your input is sent via Ajax to the /api endpoint, which eval()'s you code and spits back a string.

 Demo
 ----

 How to use:

 	var webrepl = require('node-web-repl');
 	// setup your app as normal
 	webrepl.createServer({
 		username: 'admin',
 		password: 'blob1010',
 		port: 11911,
-			host: '127.0.0.1
+		host: '127.0.0.1'
 	});

 You'll (hopefully) now have a running web-based REPL on port 11911!
 See test_app.js for a full example.
 (More examples coming soon.)